-Although a consultant is not the same thing as a contractor in terms of the services/work performed, the Independent Contractor Form is to be completed for all Consultant Agreement requests and should be electronically attached to the Notes and Attachments section of your KFS document.
+Although a consultant is not the same thing as a contractor in terms of the services/work performed, the Independent Contractor Form (on the Forms page) is to be completed for all Consultant Agreement requests and should be electronically attached to the Notes and Attachments section of your KFS Purchase Agreement document.

 If the cost of a consultant is $15,000 or higher, three (3) price quotes must be included with your KFS document and should be electronically attached to the Notes and Attachments section.
-The Request for Quotation form can be used if desired.
+The Request for Quotation form (on the Forms page) can be used if desired.